MANJU-AR/MANJU-AR/README.md

 ## Who I am

-I'm a Computer Science student (final year, SDM Institute of Technology) who builds real things with ML - not just notebooks.
+I'm a Computer Science student (CGPA:8.65, SDM Institute of Technology) who builds real things with ML - not just notebooks.
 I've shipped a reinforcement learning traffic controller that reduced vehicle wait times by 12% at an actual company, built a forensic face recognition system using FaceNet + MTCNN, and developed a heart disease risk app that's live in production.

 I care about models that solve problems, not models that just score well on benchmarks.